uima1011/rp2024/README.md

 This repository contains the code for the robot programming course (the policy learning part) at the University of Applied Sciences Karlsruhe.

 We will use and update this repository throughout the course.
+Hello.

 ## Quick start